danielcbright/ymir-attribute-data-bags/README.md

 You can use this configuration for all of the Policy Cookbook Repos that are under the same `app` leaf, that way it's all consistent.

+## TODO
+* add more guards on the `lock/unlock` functions
+* add a helper script to initialize a list of data bags